microsoft/vscode-docs/docs/python/tutorial-flask.md

 1. Stop the app by using `kbstyle(Ctrl+C)` in the terminal.

-> **Tip**: If you want to use a different filename than `app.py`, such as `program.py`, define an environment variable named FLASK_APP and set its value to your chosen file.
+> **Tip**: When using a different filename than `app.py`, such as `webapp.py`, you will need to define an environment variable named FLASK_APP and set its value to your chosen file.
 Flask's development server then uses the value of FLASK_APP instead of the default file `app.py`.
 For more information, see [Flask command line interface](https://flask.palletsprojects.com/en/1.1.x/cli/).

 ## Run the app in the debugger